NaraMB/AWS-DataEngineering-Resources/README.md

 ### How I utilized whitepapers
 Definitely read the papers from the first 4 sections.
-ANd there are lots of references to other concepts that could give some deep understanding.
+And there will be references to other concepts that could give some deep understanding.

 For example, while reading one of the papers, I encountered AWS Lake formation that I didn't know enough about!
 So, I made it a point to understand AWS lake formation well!